camaraproject/CallForwardingSignal/README.md

 * Note: Please be aware that the project will have frequent updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available release**.

-* The latest public release is [r3.3](https://github.com/camaraproject/CallForwardingSignal/releases/tag/r3.3) with call-forwarding-signal v0.4.0.
+* `NEW`: The latest public release is [r3.3](https://github.com/camaraproject/CallForwardingSignal/releases/tag/r3.3) with call-forwarding-signal v0.4.0.
 - API definition **with inline documentation**:
   - OpenAPI [YAML spec file](https://github.com/camaraproject/CallForwardingSignal/blob/r3.3/code/API_definitions/call-forwarding-signal.yaml)
   - [View it on ReDoc](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/camaraproject/CallForwardingSignal/r3.3/code/API_definitions/call-forwarding-signal.yaml&nocors)